jaanga/terrain-plus/cookbook/read-hgt-files/readme.md

 * Displays various data about the file including maximum and minimum elevations read
 * Display number of points with no data
 * Lists the number of different elevations read

+## Credits

+Thanks to GeoffMc and BradHards for helping with the 'big endian' issue.
+Thanks to radouxju for the nice link on alternative solutions.
+Thanks to Ryan for the byte swapping routine from here: <http://stackoverflow.com/questions/7869752/javascript-typed-arrays-and-endianness>

 <!--
 ## Road Map